50 Cent: 2010–2015: New musical directions, new business ventures, and Animal Ambition

 In a Contactmusic.com interview, Jackson said he was working on a Eurodance album, Black Magic, inspired by European nightclubs: "First they played hip-hop which suddenly changed to uptempo songs, known as Eurodance".
 He later said he had changed his next album to The Return of the Heartless Monster after writing different material when he returned home from the Invitation Tour in 2010, shelving Black Magic.
 On September 3, Jackson supported Eminem on his and Jay-Z's The Home & Home Tour, performing "Crack A Bottle" with Eminem and Dr. Dre amid rumors of tension between Jackson and Dre.

 He "recorded 20 songs to a whole different album concept" before putting them aside, wanting his new album to have the "aggression" of Get Rich or Die Tryin.
 Jackson tweeted that the album was "80 percent done" and fans could expect it in the summer of 2011.
 It was ultimately delayed a year due to disagreements with Interscope Records, with Jackson saying that he would release it in November 2011 with a different title than Black Magic.
 Eminem would appear on the album, and Jackson said he was working with new producers such as Boi-1da and Alex da Kid.
-Cardiak, who produced Lloyd Banks' "Start It Up", confirmed that he produced a song for the upcoming album.
+Cardiak, who produced Lloyd Banks's "Start It Up", confirmed that he produced a song for the album.